MEDAL Events MEDAL Summer School in Computational Modelling

 Coffee break

-Parallel session A: Computational simulations of error-driven learning in L1 and L2 (2/4): Marco Marelli
+Session E: Computational simulations of error-driven learning in L1 and L2 (2/2)

-Parallel session E: Using distributional semantics in linguistic research (1/3): Florent Perek
+Session F: Using distributional semantics in linguistic research (1/3)

 Reception